tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. FitEgo shows a list of Clients and list of Sessions
+1. FitEgo shows a list of Clients and list of Sessions.
-2. User requests to delete a Schedule asssociated with a specified Client from the Client List and Session from the Session List
+2. User requests to delete a Schedule asssociated with a specified Client from the Client List and Session from the Session List.
-3. FitEgo deletes the Schedule
+3. FitEgo deletes the Schedule.

    Use case ends.

 **Extensions**

 - 2a.
-The Client index or Session index is invalid
+The Client index or Session index is invalid.

   - 2a1.
-FitEgo shows an error message
+FitEgo shows an error message.

     Use case resumes at step 2.

 - 2b.
-No Schedule is associated with the specified Client and Session
+There are no schedules with the specified Client and Session.

   - 2b1.
-FitEgo shows an error message
+FitEgo shows an error message.

     Use case resumes at step 2.